Mountie-Megabots/Scout-Pi/README.md

 # Scout-Pi
-A FRC scouting api for the 2024 Chrescendo season
+A FRC scouting API for the 2024 Chrescendo season